MNDL-27/docker-dashboard/DEVELOPMENT.md

 ## 🎉 You're Ready!

-Now you can develop without rebuilding containers.
+Now you can develop with just **edit → restart**.
+No rebuilds!
 Happy coding! 🚀

 **Questions?** Check the [Troubleshooting Wiki](wiki/Troubleshooting.md) or open an issue.